zipvilization/Zipvilization/status/index.md

 The rules of Time are ready.

+Founding Colonists are joining.

+Genesis is technically possible.

+The second is the V2 documentation and experience remodel.

 The Atlas is live.

+The dApp model is defined.

 SolumTools has a functional backend and continues to develop.

-SolumWorld has a defined architecture and its implementation can evolve with real requirements.
+SolumWorld has a defined visual responsibility and its implementation can evolve with real requirements.

-SolumView has a defined architecture and its implementation remains ahead.
+SolumView has a defined territorial responsibility and its implementation remains ahead.

-Genesis is technically possible.

-What Zipvilization needs now is Humans.

-Not hype.
+The Chapters are being integrated more explicitly as the foundational DNA of the system.

-Not artificial urgency.
+Neither process requires artificial urgency.

-Not a funding round.

-**Colonists.**
+Zipvilization needs Humans for Genesis.

+And it needs continued precision while its documentation evolves.

+> **No rush.**
+>
+> **No shortcuts.**

 ---